princepereira/TcpClientServer/README.md

    -p   : (*) Port number of the server
    -pr  :     Proto used.
 Options: TCP/UDP/All.
-Default: TCP -pw  :     Timeout for prestop action in seconds.
+Default: TCP -swt :     ShutdownTimeout for prestop action in seconds.
+   -awt :     ApplicationTimeout for prestop action in seconds.

 #==============================#
 ```